Dramatic Play For Kids About The Circus:

 Animals: You can put in stuffed animals or puppets such as elephants, lions, tigers, horses, bears, etc. Any animals you can get for free, or cheap (dollar store/thrift store).

-Costumes: Clown costumes, top hats, large shoes, tutu’s, wigs, and capes will keep the preschoolers busy.
+Costumes: Clown costumes, face paints, top hats, large shoes, tutu’s, wigs, and capes will keep the preschoolers busy.

 Mirror: Don’t forget to add a mirror so they can see themselves all dressed up.